World Cup: West Indies pull off another thrilling win as Heather Knight’s defending champs stumble

 Having scored 225/6 in the 50 overs despite losing Hayley Matthews, Dottin and captain Stafanie Taylor in one over with the score on 81, West Indies managed to hold their nerves at the end.

 England were in and out of the chase, but it was a brilliant 9th wicket partnership that nearly took them home before Mohammed dismissed both Kate Cross (run out at the non-striker’s off a deflection) and Anya Shrubsole to spark big-time celebrations.
+England were bowled out for 218 with 14 balls to spare.

 It was heartbreak for Ecclestone who had a sensational all-round outing but ended up on the losing side.
+Her sensational 3/20 in 10 overs and an unbeaten 33 off 41 balls proved to be just short of what England needed to get on board at the tournament.

 England have now lost both their matches at the start of the tournament while West Indies have clinched two thrillers to go to four points out of four.